 Clinical Therapy vs. Mental Performance Coaching: What You Need to Know

-In today’s competitive world, driven professionals often wonder: Do I need therapy or performance coaching?
 While both approaches support mental well-being, they serve different purposes—and choosing the right path can be life-changing.
-Drawing inspiration from MadeMind Wellness & Performance, here’s how you can decide what aligns best with your goals as a high-performing individual.
+Drawing inspiration from our model at MadeMind Wellness & Performance, here’s how to decide which service aligns best with your goals.

 What Is Mental Health Therapy?